Riley1101/gideon.nvim/README.md

   - Code translation (converting between languages)
   - Code explanation (receiving comments and explanations)
 - **Result Integration:** The AI's response is integrated back into your Neovim buffer, replacing the selected chunk.
-- **Configuration:** Customizable settings allow you to fine-tune the interaction with the AI assistant (API keys, model selection, etc.).

 ## Preview